Home > Analyses > Technology > Apple Inc.

 Revenue by Segment

-The pie chart illustrates Apple Inc.’s revenue distribution by product segment for the fiscal year 2025, highlighting how each category contributes to the company’s total sales.
+The pie chart illustrates Apple Inc.’s revenue distribution by product segment for the fiscal year 2025, highlighting the relative size of each business area.

 Key Products & Brands